moskrc/crawlerdetect/README.md

 ```

 ### Contributing

-If you find a bot/spider/crawler user agent that CrawlerDetect fails to detect, please submit a pull request with the regex pattern added to the array in `providers/crawlers.py` and add the failing user agent to `tests/crawlers.txt`.
+The patterns and testcases are synced from the PHP repo.
+If you find a bot/spider/crawler user agent that crawlerdetect fails to detect, please submit a pull request with the regex pattern and a testcase to the [upstream PHP repo](https://github.com/JayBizzle/Crawler-Detect).

-Failing that, just create an issue with the user agent you have found, and we'll take it from there :)

 ### ES6 Library
 To use this library with NodeJS or any ES6 application based, check out [es6-crawler-detect](https://github.com/JefferyHus/es6-crawler-detect).